We believe we’re stronger together. It’s why we’re proud to announce the the second year of GrantTank winners.

 Survivors remain the focal point at all times during their time with RAHAB.

-Awaken increases awareness and eduction surrounding the issue of commercial sexual exploitation (CSE) and provides housing and restoration for its victims.
+Awaken increases awareness and education surrounding the issue of commercial sexual exploitation (CSE) and provides housing and restoration for its victims.
 Awaken recently celebrated 10 years of operations.

 Survivor ran, this drop-in center sits in the heart of Reno’s track, making it accessible to women seeking services without judgement.